giraffe-fsharp/Giraffe/README.md

 ### Live apps

-#### buildstats.info

-The web service [https://buildstats.info](https://buildstats.info) uses Giraffe to build rich SVG widgets for Git repositories.
-The application runs as a Docker container in the Google Container Engine (see [CI-BuiltStats on GitHub](https://github.com/dustinmoris/CI-BuildStats) for more information).

 #### dusted.codes

 My personal blog [https://dusted.codes](https://dusted.codes) is also built with Giraffe and ASP.NET Core and all of the [source code is published on GitHub](https://github.com/dustinmoris/DustedCodes) for further reference.